$\tau \to \ell +$ invisible through invisible-savvy collider variables

 One further quantity constructible from $\vb*{k}_{1,2}^{\maos}$ is the ratio \be \xik \equiv \frac{\min\{ |\k{1}|, \, |\k{2}| \}}{\max\{ |\k{1}|, \, |\k{2}| \}} \in [0,1]\,, \ee with $\xik^{\maos}$ denoting the corresponding ratio calculated with $\vb*{k}_{1,2}^{\maos}$.
 This variable is reminiscent of the $\RpT$ ratio pointed out in Ref.~\cite{Agashe:2010tu}, with two differences.
 First, $\RpT$ is constructed in terms of the visible momenta, whereas $\xik$ requires the invisible ones, separately for the two branches -- which is precisely what MAOS provides.
 Second, $\RpT$ is a `max-over-min' ratio, implying the non-compact domain $[1, \infty]$, i.e. a long distribution tail.
 The difference between signal and background is thus `diluted' over this tail.
 Conversely, $\xik$ spans the {\em compact} domain $[0,1]$, which enhances the shape difference between signal and background.
-The $\xik$ distribution performs best of all and is shown in fig.~\ref{fig:inv_savvy}.
+The $\xik$ distribution performs best of all and is shown in fig.~\ref{fig:xik} (first panel) for the case $m_\phi = 1~\MeV$.
 Note that $\xi_{k,p}$ could be defined in the lab or CMS frames.
 We used the CMS-frame definition, where the slope differences are more pronounced.
-For purposes of comparison, the $\xip$, $R_k$ and $R_{p}$ distributions are shown in fig. \ref{fig:more_inv_savvy} in the Appendix.
+For purposes of comparison, the $\xip$, $\RkT$ and $\RpT$ distributions are shown in the remaining panels of fig. \ref{fig:xik}.
+Besides, all of $\xi_{k,p}, R_{k_{\T},p_{\T}}$ are also shown in fig. \ref{fig:variables_using_MAOS_1GeV} of the Appendix for the case $m_\phi = 1~\GeV$.
 The underlying rationale of eq. (\ref{eq:xik}) is that this ratio is expected to be closer to unity for the $\oxo$-channel background (4th entry in the legend), because of the symmetric decay chains.
 By the same argument, we also expect the distribution `slope' to decrease roughly with the number of invisibles.
 The $\xik$ histograms, and to a lesser extent the $\xip$ ones, display both of these features.